acend/terraform-training/content/en/docs/03/4-data-sources.md

 terraform taint random_string.number
 ```

-Since Terraform 0.15.2 you also can do this with the option `-replace <terraform object name>` e.g:
+Since Terraform 0.15.2 you also can do this with the option `-replace <terraform object name>`:
 ```bash
 terraform apply -replace="random_string.number"
 ```